isnotvinicius/isnotvinicius/README.md

 🔭 I'm a Full Stack Developer @Diagonal in São Paulo.

-🍃 Learning SvelteKit, Rust and fully migrating to Vim as my main editor.
+🍃 Learning SvelteKit and trying to use Nvim as my main editor.

 ---